Parti prodotte in modo additivo: Una guida completa per principianti e professionisti

 1. Are additive manufactured parts as strong as traditionally made parts?

 Yes—depending on the material and process.
 Metal additive manufactured parts (made with SLS or binder jetting) can be just as strong (or even stronger) than traditionally machined parts.
-Per esempio, titanium parts made with SLS have a tensile strength of 900 MPA, which is comparable to traditionally forged titanium.
+Per esempio, titanium parts made with SLS have a tensile strength of 900 MPa, which is comparable to traditionally forged titanium.
 Plastic parts are generally less strong than metal, but they’re still suitable for non-structural applications (like prototypes or consumer goods).

 2. How much does it cost to make an additive manufactured part?